debops/debops/docs/defaults-configuration.rst

   given local UNIX account.

 ``system``
   Optional.
-If specified and ``True``, created local UNIX group/user account will be a "system" account with UID/GID < 1000.
-If specified and ``False``, created local UNIX group/user account will be a "normal" account with UID/GID
+If specified and ``True``, the local UNIX group/user account which is going to be created will be a "system" account with UID/GID < 1000.
+If specified and ``False``, local UNIX group/user account will be a "normal" account with UID/GID
   >= 1000.
-By default created groups and accounts are "system" accounts.
+By default groups and accounts will be created as "system" accounts.

 ``mode``
   Optional.
-If specified, defines the attributes of ``~/.my.cnf`` configuration file.
+If specified, defines the permissions of the ``~/.my.cnf`` configuration file.
 By default they are set to ``0640``.

 Examples
 ~~~~~~~~

-Create a MariaDB user account with all privileges to ``someuser.*`` and
+Create a MariaDB user account with all privileges granted to the ``someuser.*`` and
 ``someuser\_%.*`` databases::

     mariadb_users:

       - name: 'someuser'

-Creata a MariaDB user account with all privileges to ``somedatabase.*``
+Create a MariaDB user account with all privileges to ``somedatabase.*``
 without auxiliary privileges::

     mariadb_users: